influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

 ```

 Once added to the cluster, InfluxDB synchronizes data stored on the upgraded OSS
-node to other data nodes in the cluster.
+node with other data nodes in the cluster.
 It may take a few minutes before the existing data is available.

 ## Rebalance the cluster